saurabhrpi/Gain-insight-into-financial-data/README.md

 * Out of a total of 720 distinct page categories, top 35 most viewed constitute more than 90% of all the views.
 * Total number of users are 1138.
 * Data is clean - zero nulls in the entire dataset.
+* Most of the views seem to have happened between 3PM to 8PM.

 **Outliers**
 Following pages seem to be irrelevant to provide any insights on the financial product, meaning they can be removed.